Particular-Cloud/particular-integration-examples/jovo-i18next/README.md

 ![Particular.Cloud](https://s3-us-west-1.amazonaws.com/particular.cloud/logo.png)

-# Simple Express Integration
+# Jovo Integration

-Localize your Node.js Express server application with [Particular.Cloud](https://particular.cloud/).
+Localize your voice applications with [Particular.Cloud](https://particular.cloud/).

-## Create a simple Express server

-Let's create a simple express application.
-Follow the hello-world example in the [Express documentation](https://expressjs.com/en/starter/hello-world.html) to get up in running in a second!
+## Jovo v4

+This demo application uses Jovo v4.
+You can follow the [getting started guide](https://www.jovo.tech/docs/getting-started) on the Jovo website to setup your hello-world application.

+Jovo comes with i18next built into the framework.
+In most cases, you want to use i18next together with Jovo.
+In this integration example, we learn how to integrate Particular.Cloud with i18next.

+If you want to use `@particular.cloud/i18n-js` instead of i18next, follow the [simple-jovo integration example](/simple-jovo).

 ## Optional: VS Code extension